Frequently Asked Questions

 I’m with DVA / Workcover / TAC, can I see an Osteopath?

-Osteopathy is covered under these schemes, but regretfully we are not taking on any new patients under DVA, TAC or Workcover.
+Osteopathy is covered under these schemes, but regretfully we do not treat patients under DVA, TAC or Workcover.
 You’re still very welcome to see us under your private health insurance or as a standard patient.